SBML Development Process

 - If an Editor has served 3 years, that person cannot be a candidate again for a minimum of one year.

 - If an Editor cannot or does not wish to serve a full term for any reason, a special election will be held to replace them as soon as possible.

-- The election process is managed by the Chair of the SBML Editors.
+- The election process will be managed by the Coordinator of the SBML Editors and the Permanent Secretary.

-- Voting on editors is open to the membership of the SBML Forum.
+- Voting on editors is open to the members of the SBML Forum.